Heat Intolerance.

 Source of body heat.

-Excessive body heat and heat intolerance.
+Excessive body heat and heat intolerance:

+2. Hyperactive thyroid gland.
 Excessive secretion of Thyroxine (hormone of the thyroid gland) increases BMR, generates fine muscle tremors, and increases heart rate and blood pressure.
 Catabolism of fatty tissues and muscles produces excessive heat.

 Anticholinergic drugs.
 Anticholinergic drugs decrease sweat production and prevent cooling from evaporation and loss of heat.
 The core body temperature rises.

 Caffeine.
 It is a cardiovascular and neuronal stimulant.
 It produces small vessel constriction and decreases heat dissipation.
 A mild increase in temperature is usual in therapeutic doses.
-In poising, caffeine raises the core temperature.
+In posing, caffeine raises the core temperature.

-Diabetes mellitus can damage the autonomic nervous system and excessive heat and fluctuation of body heat may result.
+Diabetes mellitus can damage the autonomic nervous system, and excessive heat and fluctuation of body heat may result.

 Multisystem atrophy of the nervous system.
 The autonomic center damage is the result of increased heat.